-1. Date the written request is received by victim:
+1. Date the written reque est is received by victim:

 2. Name of victim:

-3. Your name (if d ifferent from victim's):
+3. Your name (if differen at from victim's):

-r family member(s) listed on the lease:
+ly member(s) listed on the lease:

-tim:

-6. Name of the acc used perpetrator (if known and can be safely disclosed):
+erpetrator (if known and can be safely disclosed):

-the accused perpetrator to the victim:
+cused perpetrator to the victim:

-es(s) of incident(s) (if known):
+f incident(s) (if known):

-cident(s):
+s):

 In your own words, briefly describe the incident(s):

-and recollection, and dating violence, sex t the information provided on this form is true and correct to the best of my knowledge I that the individual named above in Item 2 is or has been a victim of domestic violence, kual assault, or stalking.
-I acknowledge that submission of false information could eligibility and could be the basis for denial of admission, termination of assistance, or
+and recollection, and that the dating violence, sexual as formation provided on this form is true and correct to the best of my knowledge ne individual named above in Item 2 is or has been a victim of domestic violence, sault, or stalking.
+I acknowledge that submission of false information could lity and could be the basis for denial of admission, termination of assistance, or

 Signature Signed on (Date)

-Burden: The public reporting burden for this collection of information is estimated to esponse.
+average 1 hour per respons : The public reporting burden for this collection of information is estimated to e.
 This includes the time for collecting, reviewing, and reporting the data.
-The

-Public Reporting Burden: The public reporting burden for this collection of information is estimated to average 1 hour per response.
-This includes the time for collecting, reviewing, and reporting the data.
-The information provided is to be used by the housing provider to request certification that the applicant or tenant is a victim of domestic violence, dating violence, sexual assault, or stalking.
+The be used by the housing provider to request certification that the applicant or

+tenant is a victim of domestic violence, dating violence, sexual assault, or stalking.
 The information is subject to the confidentiality requirements of VAWA.
 This agency may not collect this information, and you are not required to complete this form, unless it displays a currently valid Office of Management and Budget control number.